demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-list-nat-rules
 ***
-Returns a list of nat-rules of either Panorama/firewall instance.
+Returns a list of NAT rules of either a Panorama/firewall instance.

 #### Base Command